Triky313/AlbionOnline-StatisticsAnalysis/README.md

 No, unfortunately this is not technically possible.

 ### Can I use the tool with ExitLag or VPN?
-Yes, VPN or ExitLag can generally be used.
+Yes, VPN or ExitLag can generally be used, if you use Npcap tracking

 ### How fast does my internet need to be?
 An internet connection with at least 1M/bit (256KB/s) download rate.